emroussel/atomize/README.md

 <img src="https://raw.githubusercontent.com/emroussel/atomize/master/images/screenshot.png" alt="Screenshot of VS Code with Atomize" />

-To get the icons in the screenshot above and and an experience closer to Atom, check out my [Atom Icons theme](https://github.com/emroussel/atom-icons).
+To get the icons in the screenshot above and an experience closer to Atom, check out my [Atom Icons theme](https://github.com/emroussel/atom-icons).

 ## Contribution
 I have mostly used this theme with JavaScript and other web technologies.